 Let's see what the point is:

-I have the data of a polygonal with directions and distances, and I want to build it in AutoCAD or Microstation.
-Previously we saw that AutoCAD Has its shape to feed this type of data under the format @dist <while in Microstation is made Through AccuDraw.
+I have the data of a traverse with bearings and distances, and I want to build it in AutoCAD or Microstation.
+We saw earlier that AutoCAD Has its shape to feed this type of data under the format @dist <while in Microstation it is done Through AccuDraw.

 Well, in response to our friend James, here is the table: